-However, the arguments and discussions on how to stop the women continue among the male politicians until the female members of the party conduct their primaries and Professor Nona and confusion.
+However, the arguments and discussions on how to stop the women continue among the male politicians until the female members of the party conduct their primaries and Professor Nona Odaro emerges as the female presidential flag bearer.
+Her emergence throws the men into panic and confusion.
 This is confirmed by Balat when he states that: